Mind Body Lab Personnel

 Graduate student research is an essential component of the Mind Body Lab.
 In addition to working on existing initiatives, students have the opportunity to pursue their own research agendas related to the mission of the Mind Body Lab.
 Graduate student research involves both the scientific study of contemplative practices and the application of these practices (i.e., clinical intervention informed by personal practice), in-line with the scientist-practitioner model of training in applied psychology.

-Melissa Bodo is a first year doctoral student studying School Psychology; she joined the Mind Body Laboratory in September 2016.
+Melissa Bodo is a third year doctoral student in the School Psychology program; she joined the Mind Body Laboratory in September 2016.
 Melissa completed her B.Ed. at McGill University in 2008, and continuing her education in 2013, she obtained her M.Ed. in Counseling Psychology while studying at the University of Toronto.
 Melissa is interested in examining which types of meditation and yogic programs, along with their optimal session duration, timeline, and content are of utmost benefit for students.
 When Melissa is not in the lab she enjoys traveling, developing her yoga practice, and spending time with her family.

-Adam Clawson is a first-year doctoral student majoring in School Psychology.
+Adam Clawson is a third-year doctoral student in the School Psychology program.
 He completed his undergraduate training at SUNY Oswego, and was previously enrolled in SUNY Oswego’s School Psychology masters program.
 He is interested in the effectiveness and feasibility of mindfulness-based interventions within schools and would like to continue exploring the potential benefits of mindfulness interventions for students and staff.
 When not in the lab, Adam enjoys being outdoors and coaching youth sports.